Skip to content ↓

 English in Key Stage 1 and Key Stage 2

 English is delivered using a personalised English Curriculum based on the National Curriculum.
-This was devised in partnership with Chris Quigley (Specialist in Primary Education).

 ‘Books as Hooks’ captures the children’s imagination and encourages them to become fluent, thoughtful and creative writers.